autonome/metafluff/content/index.md

 [User &amp; Agents](https://userandagents.com): Growing a community working on projects that increase user agency at the intersection of the web, AI and end-user programming.

-[Peek](https://github.com/autonome/peek): Explorations in browser infrastructure, experimental web user agents, local-first data and applications.
+[Peek](https://github.com/autonome/peek): What comes after browsers?
+How can we work more directly with the web itself?
+Peek is an experimental web user agent exploring these questions though design experiments and (mostly) working code.

 [WebTransitions](https://webtransitions.org): Accelerating transitional change on the web platform and in browsers with funding, coordination and development.